Ludwig Ross: Early life

-Ross was born on 22 July 1806 in Bornhöved in Holstein, then ruled by the Kingdom of Denmark.
+Ross was born on 22 July 1806 in Bornhöved in the Duchy of Holstein, then ruled by the Kingdom of Denmark.
 His paternal grandfather, a doctor, had moved from northern Scotland to Hamburg around 1750.
 His father, Colin Ross, married Juliane Auguste Remin.
 When Ludwig was four years old, his father moved the family to the Gut Altekoppel estate in Bornhöved, which he managed and later acquired.
-Their five sons and three daughters included Ludwig's younger brother, the painter Charles Ross.
+The family's five sons and three daughters included Ludwig's younger brother, the painter Charles Ross.
 Ludwig, like Charles, campaigned for Holstein's independence from Denmark.
 He did not consider himself Danish, and has generally been counted as German in modern scholarship.

 Ross grew up in Kiel and Plön.
 In 1825, he enrolled as a student at the Christian-Albrechts-Universität in Kiel.
 He began to study medicine, zoology and anthropology, but eventually settled upon classical philology.
 His teachers at Kiel included the theologian August Twesten, the historian Friedrich Christoph Dahlmann, and the classical scholar Gregor Wilhelm Nitzsch.
 He was also taught by the classicist Johann Matthias Schultz, whose lectures focused largely on Greek and Roman literature, including the Greek playwrights Aeschylus, Sophocles and Aristophanes, as well as philosophical studies of Cicero and Lucretius.
 While at Kiel, Ross met his friend and future travelling companion, the philologist Peter Wilhelm Forchhammer, and befriended Otto Jahn, later known as a historian of ancient Greek and Roman pottery.

-Ross graduated on 16 May 1829 with a PhD on Aristophanes's play Wasps, supervised by Nitzsch.
+Ross graduated on 16 May 1829 with a PhD on Aristophanes's play The Wasps, supervised by Nitzsch.
 He made an unsuccessful application for a scholarship from the "Fund for the Public Benefit" (Fonden ad usos publicos), administered on behalf of the Danish Crown, to travel in Greece.
 After his rejection, he worked as a private tutor in Copenhagen.
 His employer, the merchant Friedrich Gotschalk, would later be named the Greek consul to Denmark in 1835.

 Ross applied again to the "Fund for the Public Benefit", with Nitzsch's support, in October 1830; he was accepted the following February.
 The fund provided him with an annual income of 600 rigsdaler (approximately twice a skilled worker's annual wage) for two years.
 (Note: Haugsted 1996.
 For average wages in Denmark during this period, see Khaustova & Sharp 2015.)
-Also in 1831, he published his first scholarly work, a short history of the Duchy of Schleswig-Holstein.
+Also in 1831, he published his first scholarly work, a short history of the duchies of Schleswig and Holstein.
 Ross's letters of this period to Nitzsch reveal his intention to continue his studies of Aristophanes, and to publish academic work to build his scholarly reputation.
 Ross spent nine months in Leipzig, beginning in the autumn of 1831, living with the school headmaster Karl Hermann Funkhaenel and attending lectures on Greek culture.
 On 23 May 1832, he left to make his way to Greece, travelling overland to Munich, Salzburg and Trieste before boarding a Greek ship, the Etesia, for Nafplion on 11 July.